Akshay-ch-dj/Audiobooks-digital-store/Documentation/project_features_planner.md

 ---

 ## Project Idea (as per june 15, 2020)
-Malayalam Audible like site
+Amazon Audible like site

-A website in malayalam, in which people can post there short stories novels, etc both in text and in audible, Signed user can pay a monthly premium to access it or purchase them even at a lower rates of 10 rupees.\
+A website in malayalam, in which people can post there short stories novels, etc both in text and in audible, Signed user can pay a monthly premium to access it or purchase them even at a lower rates of 10 rupees.
-* Full medium style text editor (get that from your blognotes app)\
+* Full medium style text editor (get that from your blognotes app)
 * An inbuilt reader option.
 * Inbuilt audioplayer for the audiobooks.
 * Comments and ratings below each story.